cloudfoundry/notifications/README.md

 \* required

-## Configuring Email Templates
-The default templates are located in **./templates**.
-The templates directory should look similar to this:

-	overrides/
-	space_body.html
-	space_body.text
-	subject.missing
-	subject.provided
-	user_body.html
-	user_body.text

-When emailing a space, `space_body.html` and `space_body.text` are used as templates in the email body for the html and plaintext, respectively.
-When emailing a single user, `user_body.html` and `user_body.text` are used as templates in the email body for the html and plaintext, respectively.
-When the subject is provided, the default subject template is found in `subject.provided`, while `subject.missing` is used when the email subject is not provided.

-The files located in the templates directory are defaults and will be used if there is no override of the same name.

 ## Posting to a notifications endpoint

 Notifications currently supports two different types of messages.
 Messages to individual users and messages to spaces.